 VivoPower International PLC Recognized with Real Leaders Top Impact Companies Award

 LONDON, Jan.
-13, 2021 (GLOBE NEWSWIRE) -- VivoPower International PLC (NASDAQ: VVPR, the “Company”) is proud to announce that the Company has been ranked number 47 on the “Top Impact Companies” list of 2021 by Real Leaders, the world’s first and leading business and sustainable leadership magazine.
+13, 2021 /PRNewswire/ -- VivoPower International PLC (NASDAQ: VVPR) (the "Company") is proud to announce that the Company has been ranked number 47 on the "Top Impact Companies" list of 2021 by Real Leaders, the world's first and leading business and sustainable leadership magazine.

 A certified B Corporation since 2018, VivoPower was awarded this honor based on the Company's "Force for Good" score on the B Impact Assessment.